oyranos-cms/oyranos-cms.github.io/wiki/OpenIccDirectoryProposal.md

 ***icc***/

-The directory expands then for instance to /usr/share/color/icc.
+The directory expands then for the /usr/share/color case to /usr/share/color/icc.
+Put then the ICC profiles into this or below /usr/share/color/icc. /usr/share/color should contain only directories and no ICC profiles.
 The icc subdirectory should be scanned recursively, to allow some future features.

 ### Subdirectory naming rules